 Gas for power generation for National Trends was bottom-up collected from gas TSOs as well.
+TSOs were asked to directly take the demand figures from the final NECPs, where possible.
 This data was used as a comparison of results from the ENTSO-E market modelling processes.
 It is also important in terms of the high demand situations against which the gas infrastructure is tested.
 Peak and 2-Week high demand cases are part of the ENTSOG TYNDP assessment, usually representing 1-in-20 or national design case situations driven by regulation.
 ENTSO-E models have been run against three climatic years that may not provide the demand levels required (e.g. peak gas demand for power generation might not be fully considered in the climatic years used).
+To avoid this:

-To avoid this, an average of bottom-up collected data from gas TSOs and top-down modelled data with ENTSO-E market models was taken for the gas demand for power generation, in case the top-down calculated gas demand was lower than the bottom-up collected data.
+- For the yearly case, an average of bottom-up collected data from gas TSOs and topdown modelled data with ENTSO-E market models was taken for the gas demand for power generation - For the peak cases an average of bottom-up collected data from gas TSOs and top-down modelled data with ENTSO-E market models was taken for the gas demand for power generation, in case the top-down calculated gas demand was lower than the bottom-up collected data.